JohnnyJayJay/instant-poll/README.md

 - Cutting-edge Discord features (slash commands, message buttons)
 - Timed Polls
 - Polls with multiple votes per user
+- Dynamic Polls (adding options as you go)
 - Open (non-anonymous) polls
+- Restricted polls (only certain roles can participate)
 - Gateway-free (you don't need to invite the bot to use it)

 ## Add it to your server